Last update - May 16th 2014

-Using the list below for the 16 different oats nutrition entries in our Vitamin K database, the highest amount of Vitamin K is in Cereals ready-to-eat, QUAKER, 100% Natural Granola, Oats, Wheat and Honey which contains 7.1 ug of Vitamin K per 100g.
+Using the list below for the 16 different oats nutrition entries in our database, the highest amount of Vitamin K is found in Cereals ready-to-eat, QUAKER, 100% Natural Granola, Oats, Wheat and Honey which contains 7.1 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Cereals, oats, regular and quick and instant, unenriched, cooked with water (includes boiling and microwaving), with salt which in 100g contains 0.3 ug of Vitamin K.

-The median value of Vitamin K is in Cereals, oats, regular and quick, not fortified, dry which in 100g contains 2 ug of Vitamin K. The average amount of Vitamin K in 100g of oats, based on the list below is 2.37 ug of Vitamin K.
+The median value of Vitamin K is found in Cereals, oats, regular and quick, not fortified, dry which in 100g contains 2 ug of Vitamin K. The average amount of Vitamin K contained in 100g of oats, based on the list below is 2.37 ug of Vitamin K.

 From the Vitamin K content in oats list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each oats item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Cereals ready-to-eat, QUAKER, 100% Natural Granola, Oats, Wheat and Honey.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin K. Again you can find a full nutrition breakdown for all foods containing vitamin-k which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin K.